 Time and again, precious and rare diamonds have fetched millions of dollars.
-Now the rare Archduke Joseph, a 76.02-carat diamond that had been retrieved from India’s most famous yet now closed diamond mine – Golconda known to produce the purest of gems will go on auction at Christie’s auction house in Geneva.
-The diamond holds historic value as it belonged to Archduke Joseph of Austria (1872-1962) and was put in the vault of the Hungarian General Credit Bank in 1933 by his son, Archduke Joseph Francis.
+Now the rare Archduke Joseph, a 76.02-carat diamond that had been retrieved from India’s most famous yet now closed diamond mine – Golconda is known to produce the purest of gems will go on auction at Christie’s auction house in Geneva.
+The diamond held historical value as it belonged to Archduke Joseph of Austria (1872-1962) and was put in the Hungarian General Credit Bank vault in 1933 by his son, Archduke Joseph Francis.
 Sold three years later to an anonymous buyer, the diamond was safely hidden while escaping the Nazis.

 [Telegraph and Economictimes]